-On a north/westward bound stretch of my springtime journey through the Yukon, I got to meet two rugged individuals on the road who are visibly queer in one of our world’s oldest professions – dog mushing, and in a profession that has only emerged within the last century – long haul trucking with heavy equipment movement.
-My southbound Yukon journey a few months later also brought a lot of amazing interactions that allowed me to learn more about the communities here, but thought it worth while to talk about this northbound journey as its own experience.
+On a north/westward bound stretch of my springtime journey through the Yukon, I got to meet two rugged individuals on the road – one of whom is visibly queer in one of our world’s oldest professions – dog mushing, and the other in a profession that has only emerged within the last century – long haul trucking with heavy equipment movement.
 Each time I’ve journeyed north along this route, I feel myself falling in love with this vast region, and feel my heart sink as I leave it to drive south.
 While the elements and wildlife still dominate this land in a rare way, human beings still find ways to thrive here too.
 This includes queer folks finding ways to be visible on the fringes of North America, while still passionately working in the hearts of careers not often associated with queer stereotypes.

 My Journey North: Vancouver, BC to Haines Junction, Yukon

-While on the road, I followed & friended a smorgasburg of random social media accounts (some of who were more visibly queer), then waited for people who were enthused about the project to start reaching out.
+While on the road, I followed & friended a smorgasbord of visibly queer social media accounts, then waited for people who were enthused about the project to start reaching out.
 During this process, I made a mental note of an Instagram account I found using the hashtag queer trucker.
 Troy’s posts were an eclectic mix of gourmet looking vegan dishes on the road and massive trucks slogging their way through the most dangerous, snowy highways of the north.
 I assumed he would be in Alaska for awhile, so decided to wait on contacting him while I focused on meeting the folks who were reaching out to me further south.
 He shot me a message before I left Vancouver though, inquiring as to when I would be heading north on the ALCAN.
 It turned out he was on one of his last driving assignments in Alaska before flying back to the Lower 48.
 That last assignment might possibly overlap with my travel time on the same stretch of highway by a day or two, or even just a few hours.

 So, the timing for this journey north partly revolved around corresponding with Troy every time I had a rare spot of cell reception, and getting updates on frequent changes in his tightly run work schedule with long days that he had little control over.
 We determined that there was one tiny and remote town in the SouthWest Yukon where our paths might possibly cross to meet-up for photos and exchange our queer stories, but that fluctuating window of viable time in this small town was so slim.
 Keeping this in mind, I started north on a route that happened to be getting pummeled by climate change related issues.